gitter-badger/luda/site/html/_utilities/flex.md

 ## Align Content
-Align content utilities are classes for changing the value of the [`align-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content) property, they are named using the format: `.ac-{value}-{breakpoint}`.
+Align content utilities are classes for setting the value of the [`align-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content) property, they are named using the format: `.ac-{value}-{breakpoint}`.
 The value can be one of `start`, `center`, `end`, `between`, `around` and `stretch`.
 See how they change flex items' alignment in the below examples.